Create Random Dungeons with Snippets

 • Region Tiles on the left.
 Please ignore the 6 on the top, we come back to this later.
 The Region Tiles have these purposes:

-• They assign each row with a unique number, so we can easily refer back to them later.
+• They assign each row a unique number so we can easily refer back to them later.

 • They define the width and height of their corresponding object.

 • At least one object.
-That could be anything like common Tiles or Events.
-When you put more than one object, the plugin randomly picks every time.
+That could be anything like regular Tiles or Events.
+When you put more than one object, the plugin picks randomly every time.

 Entrance and Exits